14 January 2022

 I admit that I wasn’t crazy about this when I pulled it from the boot of the car the other morning, but, as it can happen from time to time, pictures either improve or fall apart quickly in a just a few day’s time.
 I actually wouldn’t even say I like it necessassily, but there is something in it that functions well despite its bland and benign colour harmony.
 Like a young woman at a Ball who’s yet been asked to dance, its diffident nature might hide its acuity, and it even be too embarressed by its own discreet but shy self-esteem.

 But thankfully, speaking for myself, these episodes seem to come and go like the occasional flu.
-They actually come on less frequently as I’ve matured because I’m no longer like a kid getting sick.
+They've actually come on less frequently as I’ve matured because I’m no longer like a kid getting sick.
 I am just a grown up after all, having a Man-Cold.

-Depression I think is like alcoholism because like a python with its victim, it takes a slow hold over one before they even realise it.
-Like a dictatership it will also install its own cronies to work against the host body through disinformation, then bingo the host believes it.!
-Before one knows it, a logic board implants itself into one’s software.
-Myself, I’ve learned to regularly update a firewall against this mind-set so that whatever goes on in my life, the answer will always be to move on to the next project, whatever that be.
-“If only I had learned all this when I was still a child.....”
-I muse often today.
+Myself, I’ve learned to regularly update a firewall against this operation so that whatever goes on in my life, the answer is always to move quickly on to the next creative project, whatever it be.
+If only I had learned all this when I was a child, I can still even muse today.

 No comments: